-Using hypothesis driven design and user research to validate design decisions
+Using hypothesis driven design and user research to validate design decisions in a digital service

 For me, hypothesis driven design is to make a conscious decision to design something in a specific way based on a belief or understanding, more often than not, an assumption.
 This is then validated through user research.

 It is important for me that these hypothesis are written down so that there is a view of, and consensus that what is being designed, meets user needs.

 I think that [x] is true and if we do [y] then [x] will happen

 If the hypothesis can be measured, then even better.
 I have experience in Lean Six Sigma, so if data can be used to measure a change, then even better.

 I think that [x] is true and if we do [y] then [x] will happen.
 I will know that this is [true or false] when [this data] changes

 In the design stage for the in-scope project, I used hypothesis to determine a layout of a ‘hub’ for a new service.
 While the changes aren’t very big or significant, the principles remain.